 EBOV is a viral pathogen responsible for sporadic outbreaks in parts of Africa that can result in extremely high case fatality rates, as evidenced by the West African outbreak of 2013-2016 which resulted in a case fatality rate of ~70%.
 Previously, we have identified host factors such as Karyopherin alpha 1 and HSPA5 that the virus targets during infection.
 Current studies in the Reid laboratory are aimed at identifying additional host factors Co-opted by the virus during the course infection.
 Additionally, efforts are underway to develop novel assay systems to screen for novel EBOV antivirals.

-Enterovirus Research studies the biology of human enteroviruses, which are a genus of viruses that can cause illness in humans ranging from minor colds to acute cases of myocarditis, meningitis, pancreatisis, and paralysis.
-Our emirtus faculty member, Steve Tracy, has continued to be productive in this area.
+Enterovirus Research studies the biology of human enteroviruses, which are a genus of viruses that can cause illness in humans ranging from minor colds to acute cases of myocarditis, meningitis, pancreatitis, and paralysis.
+Our emeritus faculty member, Steve Tracy, has continued to be productive in this area.
 Focusing on other diseases such as diabetes that may be linked to enteroviruses.
-His recent publication in Scientific American discribes this concept in more detail.
+His recent publication in Scientific American describes this concept in more detail.
 (Drescher and Tracy, 2018)

 I am transitioning to retirement, and my lab has been closed.
 I am currently evaluating my most recent data on the coxsackievirus and adenovirus receptor (CAR)-catalyzed conversion of coxsackievirus B3 to the non-infectious altered particle, and writing the manuscript describing the new results.
 I remain curious about selective pressures that drive these viruses to bind molecules other than the CAR (Carson, Chapman, Hafenstein, and Tracy, 2011).
 I remain engaged with Dr. Paul Fey’s research group on studies of Staphylococcus physiology and amino acid metabolism.